Enjoy Woodstock’s main Winter events:

 For the beautiful drive, and stop at Artistree for an art exhibit or a class, and at Teago General Store

 Specifically, Artisan Park, home to Blake Hill preserves (where we get all our jams), Silo Distillery, Harpoon Brewery, and Vermont Farmstead Cheese Co.

 Woodstock, “one of the prettiest small town in America” puts on a show early December.
 Join us for some Winter Wonderland Magic during Wassail Weekend in Woodstock.
-Complete with twinkly lights, carol singing, carriage parades, live music, and so much...read more
+Complete with twinkly lights, carol singing, carriage parades, live music, and so much more, this 19th...read more